 ”Konsten att ge – en konstbuffé”.
 Maria Thorlunds Galleri, Lund 2015 - 2017

 ”Wildlife”.
 Maria Thorlunds Galleri, Lund 2016

-”The World in Watercolor”, Kunsthuset Annaborg, Hilleröd Denmark 2017
+”The World in Watercolour”, Kunsthuset Annaborg, Hilleröd Denmark 2017

 VME Excavators, Eslöv 1994

 Galleri Tio, Lund 1995

 Gambro, Lund 2002

 Galleri KVIS, Svedala 2018

 Åkerlund & Rausing 2020

 © Måns Sjöberg 2016.
 All rights reserved.